 Transcription factor cross-talk in developmental toxicity

 Sensitivity to toxicants is often enhanced during embryonic development, when exposure to low levels of chemicals can disrupt developmental process and lead to disease.
 Chemically-activated transcription factors act as environmental biosensors of external toxic stimuli and regulate gene expression involved in mitigating negative effects.
 Rarely is the response regulated by one transcription factor; rather, it is generally a coordinated effort between two or more transcription factors.
 One such interaction that may play an important role in the embryonic response to toxicant exposure is between two ligand-activated transcription factors — the aryl hydrocarbon receptor (AHR) and nuclear factor erythroid 2-related factor 2 (Nrf2).
 Ahr and Nrf2 independently regulate many genes involved in the cellular response to toxicants and oxidative stress as well as development, apoptosis, and differentiation.
 Because Ahr and Nrf2 regulate diverse gene targets, the significance of such crosstalk during development could be large; however, their crosstalk has only been characterized in adult mammals and cell culture.
 Zebrafish are an excellent model to study these interactions during development because of their rapid and external development as transparent embryos, the availability of extensive genomic and molecular tools, and conservation of developmental signaling pathways with humans, which can facilitate the extrapolation of results.
-This research uses a collaborative and multidisciplinary approach to elucidate Ahr-Nrf2 crosstalk and, in particular, the role of Ahr in regulating transcription of Nrf2 and its downstream genes during development and in response to toxicant exposure.
+This research uses a collaborative and multidisciplinary approach to elucidate Ahr-nrf2 crosstalk and, in particular, the role of Ahr in regulating transcription of nrfs and their downstream genes during development and in response to toxicant exposure.

 The European green crab, Carcinus maenas, is one of the most successful invasive marine species.
 Since its arrival in New York 200 years ago, it has spread North along the coast, all the way to Nova Scotia, establishing populations and affecting local communities.
 Recent invasions to Nova Scotia have brought in a new, more temperature tolerant and possibly more voracious, strain of C. maenas.
 The Gulf of Maine has seen a recent increase in C. maenas, which have been causing negative affects on local communities and the shellfish industry.
 In order to asses the population structure of C. maenas in the Gulf of Maine, our studies use polymorphisms in the cytochrome oxidase I (COI) gene to see whether the northern strain has spread South and, thus, is potentially responsible for these affects.
+We are now using these same techniques to study the invasion of the Asian Shore Crab, Hemigrapsus sanguineus, along the East Coast of the US.

 Adaptation in natural populations to chronic pollution